celery/billiard/Doc/library/multiprocessing.rst

 >>>>>>>>>>>>>>>>>>>

-To create one's own manager, one creates a subclass of :class:`BaseManager` and use the :meth:`~BaseManager.register` classmethod to register new types or callables with the manager class.
+To create one's own manager, one creates a subclass of :class:`BaseManager` and uses the :meth:`~BaseManager.register` classmethod to register new types or callables with the manager class.
 For example::

    from multiprocessing.managers import BaseManager

-   class MathsClass(object):
+   class MathsClass:
        def add(self, x, y):
            return x + y
        def mul(self, x, y):